drzeeshanahmed/Gene_VAREANT/README.md

 to their documentations.
 As the annotation databases can be quite large (tens of GB), please install only those which you require.

-1. SnpSift can be downloaded here: https://snpeff.blob.core.windows.net/versions/snpEff_latest_core.zip
+1. SnpSift can be downloaded here: https://snpeff.blob.core.windows.net/versions/snpEff_latest_core.zip (A copy is included in this repository)
 1. ClinVar and its index file can be downloaded at https://ftp.ncbi.nlm.nih.gov/pub/clinvar/vcf_GRCh38/
 1. dbSNP and its index file can be downloaded from https://ftp.ncbi.nih.gov/snp/organisms/human_9606/VCF/
-1. dbnsfp and its index file can be downloaded following the instructions at https://pcingola.github.io/SnpEff/snpsift/dbnsfp/
+1. dbNSFP and its index file can be downloaded following the instructions at https://pcingola.github.io/SnpEff/snpsift/dbnsfp/

 ## Pipeline

 The main.py file contains all the utilities to execute the analysis

-### Truncation
+### Pre-Processing

 ```bash
 python main.py truncate --input {INPUT_VCF} --output {OUTPUT_DIR} --config {CONFIG_FILE}